Sam Ferraro, a financial analyst and lecturer from the School of Economics, Finance and Marketing, shares some insights about a career in finance.

 Blackrock, State Street, Vanguard, Colonial First State, AMP Capital and Fidelity are among the largest fund managers operating in Australia.

 Some are index or passive funds, which seek to track the performance of the ASX200 (Australia’s key benchmark index), while active funds seek to beat the ASX200 and to that end, devote resources to researching the universe of stocks.

 Job opportunities at fund managers and hedge funds exist for portfolio managers, execution specialists and business development managers, who market their funds to prospective clients.

 Financial markets have undergone tremendous upheaval in recent decades.
 Australia’s superannuation system is among the largest retirement income systems in the world and this has given rise to a wide range of employment opportunities very few could have imagined back in the early 1990s.

 The industry has also undergone structural change since the financial crisis, with most of the key industry players downsizing as growth in revenues and profitability has slowed.

 Nonetheless, the industry continues to hire graduates who are expected to excel in a dynamic environment, and who can work both autonomously and in teams.
 Strong analytical and numeracy skills are important as are interpersonal skills, particularly for roles that are client facing.
 Many roles in the industry require an ability and willingness to be open minded and be challenged on your ideas and thought process.

 Subject to the role and organisation, hours can be demanding; it is not uncommon to work late nights and weekends occasionally.
 For those who have a hard work ethic and a strong commitment to achieving the best outcome for their clients, a career in finance promises to be diverse, dynamic and rewarding.

 Success begins here: Study the Master of Finance at RMIT.
-Apply now for Semester 2.
+Apply now.